 - Market Simulation: this sheet contains the results of the market simulation.

-A brand of softdrink want to introduce a new product and in order to answer two questions, a conjoint analysis is applied.
-What are the characteristics that should bring the drink in order to, first, please the greatest number of people, and, secondly, to gain market shares in an already competitive market?
+A brand of softdrink want to introduce a new product and is using conjoint analysis to answer two questions.
+Which characteristics should be found in the drink in order to, first, please the greatest number of people, and, secondly, gain market shares in an already competitive market?

 The first step in the conjoint analysis is done in collaboration with experts in the beverage market.
-It is the choice of the important characteristics to define a drink.
+We focus on choosing the important characteristics to define the drink.
 The selected factors are:

 - temperature (very hot, hot, iced)